NeuroTechX/ntx_slack_archive/_montreal.md

  >I will pass by on Thursday.
 Btw I'm working on a gestural/kinetic/audiovisual installation which will be exhibited at MAPP_MTL festival at Never Apart gallery from oct 5th.
 It's free entry so please come see me! (it's nothing to do with neurotech and sorry for shameless advertisement) <https://www.mappmtl.com/invisible> <https://www.facebook.com/events/505854076429482>

+9/20/2017 7:24 PM

+ **ray_cassani** :

+ ><!channel>, at the MuSAE Lab (INRS) we are looking for participants (18 - 49 years old) for a study on *fatigue and mental workload estimation from physiological signals (including wearable EEG)*.
+There is a $10/hr remuneration for your time; the duration of your participation is ~3 hours.
+If you are interested in participating in this study or have any questions, please get in touch with us at <mailto:musae.recruit@gmail.com|musae.recruit@gmail.com>

+>
+Thank you.